Brough with St Giles

-Brough with St Giles is a village and a civil parish in the Richmondshire district of North Yorkshire, England.
+Brough with St Giles is a village and a civil parish in North Yorkshire, England.
 The civil parish also includes the settlements of Catterick Bridge and Walkerville, and Catterick Racecourse and the site of the Roman town of Cataractonium.
 According to the 2001 Census the parish had a population of 338, increasing to 801 at the 2011 census.

 Brough was known as Burgh until the 17th century.
 It was historically a township in the ancient parish of Catterick in the North Riding of Yorkshire.
 It became a separate civil parish in 1866.
-In 1974 it was transferred to the new county of North Yorkshire.
+In 1974 it was transferred to the new county of North Yorkshire and was part of the Richmondshire district until 2023, it is now administered by the unitary North Yorkshire Council.

 St Giles is now a single farm in the north of the parish.
-Near the modern farm is the site of the medieval hospital of St Giles, a Scheduled Ancient Monument excavated in 1988-1990.
+Near the modern farm is the site of the medieval hospital of St Giles, a Scheduled Ancient Monument excavated in 1988–1990.